Zone of the Enders: The 2nd Runner: Plot

 The game is set in the year 2174, two years after the events of Zone of the Enders.
 It follows Dingo Egret, a miner working on Callisto.
 He inadvertently discovers the Orbital Frame, Jehuty, hidden.
 When he is attacked by BAHRAM forces who have come to seize it, Dingo climbs into Jehuty and engages the attackers, which include a female Orbital Frame runner named Ken Marinaris.
 During the battle, Dingo enters the BAHRAM battleship, seemingly defeating Nephtis, an Orbital Frame controlled by an AI program based on Viola's fighting style, but is subdued by Anubis, Jehuty's superior counterpart controlled by Col. Ridley "Nohman" Hardiman, leader of BAHRAM.
 Nohman requests Dingo to join him once again.
 When Dingo refuses as his comrades were sacrificed by Nohman years ago, Nohman shoots him and leaves him to die.

 However, Ken has Dingo revived and placed inside Jehuty.
 As Jehuty is acting as a life-support system, if Dingo leaves Jehuty, he will die.
 She then tells him that she is a UNSF spy, working undercover and needs Dingo's help.
 Helped by Ken, Dingo escapes the battleship with Taper, a soldier with the UNSF who was hiding within the ship, and heads for Mars.
 On Mars, Dingo confronts UNSF pilot Leo Stenbuck who is Jehuty's former pilot.
-Leo reveals the AI A.D.A. is programmed to self-destruct Jehuty in BAHRAM's base Aumaan which forces Dingo to join Leo in his quest to destroy Aumann.
+Leo reveals the AI A.D.A. is programmed to self-destruct Jehuty in BAHRAM's base Aumaan which forces Dingo to join Leo in his quest to destroy Aumaan.
 After several battles on the planet, Dingo runs into Nephtis once more and battles her.
 The A.I. within Nephtis possesses Ardjet, forcing Dingo to disable the Orbital Frame to purge the computer virus.
 Ken climbs into Jehuty and, together, they seek out Lloyd, a BAHRAM scientist who can upgrade Jehuty, allowing it to stand a chance against Anubis.